Politics of Malta: Political developments since independence

 On 1 May 2004 Malta joined the EU and on 1 January 2008, the Eurozone with the euro as the national currency.
 The first elections after membership were held in March 2008 resulting in a narrow victory for the Nationalist Party with 49.34% of first preference votes.
 In May 2011, a nationwide referendum was held on the introduction of divorce.
 This was the first time in the history of parliament that Parliament approved a motion originating outside from the Cabinet.

-In March 2013, the Labour Party returned to Government after fifteen years in Opposition with a record-breaking lead of 36,000 votes leading to the resignation of the Nationalist leader Lawrence Gonzi, and Joseph Muscat became Prime Minister.
+In March 2013, the Labour Party returned to government after fifteen years in opposition with a record-breaking lead of 36,000 votes leading to the resignation of the Nationalist leader Lawrence Gonzi, and Joseph Muscat became prime minister.
 In June 2017, the Labour Party called in a snap election on its May Day celebrations and increased its vote disparity to around 40,000 votes.
-The then leader of the opposition Simon Busuttil announced his resignation shortly thereafter.
-This election saw the first third party elected to Malta's Parliament since its Independence, with the election of Marlene Farrugia in the 10th District representing the Democratic Party.
-Joseph Muscat continued to be Prime Minister In January 2020, he stepped down after the 2019 Malta political crisis surrounding the carbombing of investigative journalist Daphne Caruana Galizia.
-Robert Abela - the son of Malta's former President George Abela - elected a new leader of Labour Party and new prime minister of Malta in January 2020.
+The then leader of the opposition, Simon Busuttil, announced his resignation shortly thereafter.
+This election saw the first third party elected to Malta's Parliament since independence, with the election of Marlene Farrugia in the 10th District representing the Democratic Party.
+Joseph Muscat continued to be prime minister In January 2020, he stepped down after the 2019 Malta political crisis surrounding the car bombing of investigative journalist Daphne Caruana Galizia.
+Robert Abela - the son of Malta's former president George Abela - elected a new leader of Labour Party and new prime minister of Malta in January 2020.

 Democratic Alternative and the Democratic Party merged into a new party, AD+PD, on 17 October 2020.

 In March 2022, the ruling Labour party, led by Prime Minister Robert Abela, won its third successive election.
 It gained even bigger victory than in 2013 and in 2017.